Skip to content

 § 02 / The Crime On The Record

 Vang was not accused.
 He was convicted — on his own guilty plea.
 According to the 2006 court filings, Vang repeatedly sexually assaulted a girl beginning when she was about 10 years old, over a span running from roughly 2002 to 2004.
-He pleaded guilty to first-degree criminal sexual conduct in a plea agreement that spared him prison time.
+He pleaded guilty to first-degree criminal sexual conduct in a plea agreement that gave him a 144-month (12-year) prison sentence, stayed in favor of 30 years of supervised probation — though he did serve eight months in the county workhouse under the stayed sentence’s terms.
 There is no pending case here and no presumption of innocence to weigh: the conduct is a matter of adjudicated fact.

-Court filings describe a guilty plea that spared Tou Lue Vang prison for the repeated assault of a 10-year-old girl. — Civic Intelligence illustration
+Court filings describe a guilty plea that kept Tou Lue Vang out of state prison — though he served eight months in a county workhouse — for the repeated assault of a 10-year-old girl. — Civic Intelligence illustration

 The Department of Homeland Security, quoting those same filings, added two details that have driven much of the public reaction.
 On at least one occasion, DHS said, Vang offered the child $10 to stay quiet about the abuse.
 And when questioned by police, he attempted to justify the conduct by telling investigators that for him “it is a cultural thing…to marry and have sex with girls as young as 12.”
 These are the facts the pardon does not undo; they remain in the record regardless of the conviction’s legal status.